 Furthermore, KIT offers an option of paying for the course in monthly installments.
 This makes it even more manageable to pay off the tuition fees.

-There are also hidden benefits to online courses that go way beyond the offerings of traditional distance learning course, such as the opportunity to network with other IT professionals from around the world.
+There are also hidden benefits to online courses that go way beyond the offerings of traditional distance learning courses, such as the opportunity to network with other IT professionals from around the world.

 Keith Fitzpatrick is a qualified electrical engineer who currently works full time for a local authority and is studying for an MSc in IT with the University of Liverpool and KIT.